mikeraynham/wildaboutpilates/questions.md

 Posture

-: You will learn the five key elements that help promote good posture and body awareness.
+: You will improve proprioception, body awareness, and learn good form for different exercises.

 Flexibility